Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 for example

-2) A variety of pleonasm is TAUTOLOGY(from the Greek tauto - the same, logos - the word).
-Tautology can occur when repeating words with the same root:
+2) A type of pleonasm is TAUTOLOGY(from Greek tauto - the same, logos - word).
+Tautology can arise when repeating words with the same root:

 tell a story